f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab0.rst

 .. role:: raw-html(raw)
    :format: html

-Step 0: Verify that the current solution works
+Verify that the current solution works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  **Validate that current SSLO deployment works**
+-  **Validate that the current SSLO deployment works**

    -  From the Lab deployment page, Select **Components**.
 Screenshot
       shown below